-The most recent data that provides information at a finer detail than across the entire CVRD was the Summer Point-in-Time Homeless Count and Homeless Needs Survey Community Report completed in 2017.
-There was no data provided for electoral area D.
+The most recent data specific to electoral area A was the Summer Point-in-Time Homeless Count and Homeless Needs Survey Community Report completed in 2017.
+In this count, two people were identified as homeless in Mill Bay in electoral area A.i

-However, it is hard to locate and count people who are homeless in rural areas, so there may be more people who are homeless in electoral area D, especially people who may be considered "hidden homeless" who are more difficult to locate and count.
+However, it is hard to locate and count people who are homeless in rural areas, so there may be more people who are homeless in electoral area A, especially people who may be considered

+"hidden homeless" who are more difficult to locate and count.
 Examples of hidden homelessness include people staying with family or friends (e.g., couch surfing), staying in trailers or cars, or accessing transitional or temporary housing.

 People who are homeless throughout the CVRD tend to stay close to a community hub where they can access vital services, such as a food bank.
-Electoral area D includes a small village core at Cowichan Bay, which includes some shops and services, but may not be adequate services for people who are homeless or at risk of homelessness.
+As Mill Bay is a community-level service centre, and includes a food bank, people who are homeless or at risk of becoming homeless may locate close to Mill Bay.

-Outside of the small village core, electoral area D is large and predominantly rural.
+Outside of Mill Bay, electoral area A is large and predominantly rural.
 Across all electoral areas there are places that homeless people could camp out and few people might know they are there.
-Housing organizations interviewed mentioned specifically that some at risk of homelessness in electoral area D are currently living on boats.